CayleighLeishman/casscade-cayos/README.md

 Welcome to Cayleigh’s Chaos (Cayos)—a space where I try to tame the wild beast that is CSS.
 It’s a mess, but it’s my mess.
 Expect cheatsheets, practice, and personal notes from my journey through the cascade—now with 90% fewer tears (fingers-crossed).

 # Table of Contents
--Project Overview
+- Project Overview

--File System Structure
+- File System Structure

--Instructions
+- Instructions

--Topics Covered
+- Topics Covered

--Lessons Learned
+- Lessons Learned

 ---